By: Team Plan²travel Since: Sep 2019 Licence: MIT

 Plan²travel allows user to schedule an activity from the activity list to a specified time of a day.

-This is accomplished by executing the ScheduleCommand
+This is accomplished by executing the ScheduleCommand with activity index, start time and day index.

 Eg. schedule ACTIVITY_INDEX st/START_TIME d/DAY_INDEX